 As a holding company, the ability of the Company to make payments of interest and principal on the Notes and to pay dividends on the Common Stock will depend primarily on the receipt of dividends or other distributions from the Bank, as well as any cash reserves and other liquid assets held by the Company and any proceeds from any subsequent securities offering or bank financing.
-There are various regulatory restrictions on the ability of the Bank to pay dividends or make other distributions to the Company.
-See "Regulation--The Bank--Restrictions on Capital Distributions" and "--Affiliate Transactions."
+There are various regulatory restrictions on the ability of the Bank to pay dividends or make other distributions" and "--Affiliate Transactions."
 In addition, there are certain contractual restrictions on the Bank's ability to pay dividends set forth in the Indenture, dated as of June 12, 1995, between the Bank and the Bank of New York, as trustee, relating to the Bank's issuance of \$100 million of 12% Subordinated Debentures due 2005 (the "Debentures") in June 1995.